niemasd/ViReport-COVID-19/Report.md

 </figure>

 ## Multiple Sequence Alignment
 Multiple sequence alignment was performed using MAFFT (Katoh & Standley, 2013) in automatic mode.
-There were 30061 positions (3648 invariant) and 569 unique sequences in the multiple sequence alignment.
+There were 34812 positions (5344 invariant) and 727 unique sequences in the multiple sequence alignment.
 Pairwise distances were computed from the multiple sequence alignment using the tn93 tool of HIV-TRACE (Pond et al., 2018).
-The average pairwise sequence distance was 0.00029, with a standard deviation of 0.000195.
+The average pairwise sequence distance was 0.00243, with a standard deviation of 0.0428.

 <figure>
 <img src="./report_files/figs/pairwise_distances_sequences.png" width="auto" height="auto" style="max-width:75%;">
 <figcaption>Distribution of pairwise sequence distances</figcaption>
 </figure>

-Across the positions of the multiple sequence alignment that had non-zero Shannon entropy, the minimum Shannon entropy was 0.0173, the maximum Shannon entropy was 1.585, and the average Shannon entropy was 0.0668, with a standard deviation of 0.1.
+ Across the positions of the multiple sequence alignment that had non-zero Shannon entropy, the minimum Shannon entropy was 0.0138, the maximum Shannon entropy was 2.369, and the average Shannon entropy was 0.0969, with a standard deviation of 0.117.

 <figure>
 <img src="./report_files/figs/alignment_entropies.png" width="auto" height="auto" style="max-width:75%;">
-<figcaption>Shannon entropy across the positions of the multiple sequence alignment</figcaption>
+<figcaption>Shannon entropy across the positions of the multiple sequence alignment.
+A significance threshold was computed using Tukey's Rule: 1.5x the interquartile range added to the third quartile, which was 0.198.
+The significance threshold is shown as a red dashed line, and significant points are shown in red.</figcaption>
 </figure>

 ## Phylogenetic Inference
 A maximum-likelihood phylogeny was inferred under the General Time-Reversible (GTR) model (Tavare, 1986) using FastTree 2 (Price et al., 2010) using a Gamma20-based likelihood.
 The inferred phylogeny was MinVar-rooted using FastRoot (Mai et al., 2017).
 Pairwise distances were computed from the phylogeny using TreeSwift (Moshiri, 2020).
-The maximum pairwise phylogenetic distance (i.e., tree diameter) was 0.00458, and the average pairwise phylogenetic distance was 0.000743, with a standard deviation of 0.000452.
+The maximum pairwise phylogenetic distance (i.e., tree diameter) was 1.111, and the average pairwise phylogenetic distance was 0.00357, with a standard deviation of 0.0551.

 <figure>
 <img src="./report_files/figs/tree_mutations.png" width="auto" height="auto" style="max-width:100%;max-height:100%;">
 <figcaption>Rooted phylogenetic tree in unit of expected per-site mutations</figcaption>
 </figure>